 In the Pixels, Android 10 comes with a Picross puzzle as the Easter Egg.
 To access it, you have to go to Device settings > Tap on About Phone > Repeated clicks on the Android Version > Android 10 logo.

 Now, when you arrange the number 10 as letter Q and tap the screen a few times, the aforementioned puzzle game should show.
 In OnePlus, however, we were welcomed by this paint application instead.

 2. Gesture Navigation

 The new gestures let you swipe inward from either side of the screen (bottom half) to go back.
 If you swipe diagonally from either bottom corners, Google Assistant gets triggered.
 Then, there is an option to jump between recent apps by quickly swiping left or right along the bottom edge of the screen.
 Except for the last gesture, the rest was easy to master.
 The reason could be that the gesture activation area is deep down and tough to execute in a large phone like the OnePlus 7 Pro.

 - Google Assistant Activation on Android 10

 - Bottom Swipe for switching between recent apps

 OnePlus has removed the 2-button navigation option present in Android Pie based Oxygen OS.

 Now, you have a dedicated Customization Section within the main settings, wherein you can tinker the display calibration, icons, themes, Horizon Light, font, the shape of the Quick Settings Tiles, etc. We love this new implementation.

 Google has put a major emphasis on privacy with the Android 10 update.
 We now get a separate Privacy section within the device settings, where the new Permission manager resides.
-This is an underlining feature which gives you granular toggles to stop apps from having unnecessary app permissions.
+This is an underlining feature that gives you granular toggles to stop apps from having unnecessary app permissions.